-Last Friday we set off from Edinburgh, bound for Gairloch in the West Highlands.
-We were off on another Scottish travel adventure with the Wee White Dug.
+Last Friday we left Edinburgh, bound for Gairloch in the West Highlands.
+We were off on another Scottish adventure with The Wee White Dug – yippee.

-Mr G was grumpy from a bout of man flu, combined with a week of working night shift.
+Mr G was grumpy from a combination of man flu and working night shift.
 My nerves were shot to pieces from listening to his loud and incessant coughing.

-We began our 4 1/2 hour journey north with a bicker about 9 – 5 workers having no idea of the hardship of working shifts – blah, blah, blah.
+We kicked-off our 4 1/2 hour journey north with a bicker about 9 – 5 workers having no idea of the hardship of working shifts – blah, blah, blah.
 Apparently, I didn’t appreciate how deadly man flu was either.
 It was going to be a long drive.

 Finally, an hour into our drive Mr G’s mood lifted and I breathed a sigh of relief.

 Our plan for the weekend was to do a bit of hiking and spend some time on the NC500, Scotland’s answer to route 66.

 I’m a notorious over packer.
 Even for a 2 day trip I pack a large suitcase full of things I might need, but never do.
-You’ll imagine my horror some three hours into our drive when I realised that I’d forgotten my hiking boots and trail shoes.
-All I’d taken were a pair of dainty ballet pumps and the new Aigle wellies I was wearing – epic fail!
+So, you’ll imagine my horror some three hours into our drive when I realised that I’d forgotten my hiking boots and trail shoes.
+All I’d taken were a pair of dainty ballet pumps and the new Aigle wellies I was wearing – epic fail.

 We arrived in a windy and drizzly Gairloch around 5pm.
 Mr G was euphoric having shaved 25 minutes off the AA’s estimated journey time, despite heavy traffic on the A9.

 Heatherdale B&B our home for the weekend was perfect and a real home from home.
 We had a lovely king room with a sea view.
 We also had access to a cosy residents lounge with a wood burning stove.
-Our hostess was lovely and nothing was too much trouble.
+Our hostess was so sweet – nothing was too much trouble for her.